Terrier Stricken: Plot

 Claude chases Frisky outside again and into a laundry truck.
 Frisky gets caught in a sweater, but before he can get away, Claude latches on to the sweater with a claw and Frisky runs away, leaving a trail of wool string.
 Claude ties the string to the truck (thinking that when the truck takes off, it will take Frisky with it) and he follows the string to where he believes Frisky will be when he gets to the end.
 The string is everywhere - through the banister rails, in and out two mouse holes, through the handles of a vase, in and out of a kettle, through the hot and cold water taps, and into a tipped over trash can.
 Claude investigates the trash can, but Frisky is nowhere to be found.
 As Claude grabs the end of the string, the truck's engine starts and it drives off, sending him back the way he came through all of the objects, all the while holding onto the string! (at this point you have to ask yourself, why he did not just let go of the string?)
 As he exits the house, he is hurtled into the air and lands on a swimming pool diving board in a neighboring yard.
 As he bounces up in the air, he holds his nose as if he is going to plunge into the water, and as he falls, we see there is no water in the pool and he lands with a thud at the bottom of the dry pool, cracking the cement.
 In a daze, he starts "swimming" through the broken concrete and the cartoon comes to a close.

 Home media

-Terrier Stricken is available as a bonus feature of the April in Paris DVD release, unedited but not digitally remastered.
+Terrier-Stricken is available as a bonus feature of the April in Paris DVD release, unedited but not digitally remastered.
+A digitally restored version is available on the Looney Tunes Collector's Vault: Volume 1 Blu-ray set.